 Video of the Day

 Your height may not have much of an impact on how many calories you burn with exercise, but your weight does impact that amount.
 According to MayoClinic.com, a 160-lb. person can burn close to 600 calories by jogging for 60 minutes at a speed of 5 mph, but a 240-lb. person doing the same activity for the same amount of time will burn closer to 900 calories.
 Thus, if you're light but want to burn as many calories as possible, you may have to intensify your workouts or exercise for longer periods of time.

 If you are especially tall or short, you might run into issues with using certain pieces of exercise equipment.
 For example, treadmills and elliptical machines usually have hand grips around chest level for most people, but you may find them uncomfortable to hold if you have to reach too far up or down.
 You can solve the problem by doing the workouts without holding the grips, or you can simply choose to eschew machinery and equipment in favor of calisthenics or a more basic form of aerobics, like jogging or biking.

-If you are obese, which is defined as having a BMI of 30 or greater, some exercises may not be safe for you to do, so it’s advisable to speak with your physician before beginning any new workout program.
-Do the same if you haven’t been active for a long time, no matter what your size.
+If you have obesity, which is defined as having a BMI of 30 or greater, some exercises may not be safe for you to do, so it's advisable to speak with your physician before beginning any new workout program.
+Do the same if you haven't been active for a long time, no matter what your size.
 A physician or personal trainer can also give you personalized recommendations on exercises that you might find most comfortable and enjoyable.